azeemba/Graphite/docs/codebase/README.md

 - Native frontend: `/client/native/`
   The future official desktop client.
 Blocked on Rust's GUI ecosystem improving or dedicating the time to build a custom system that can nicely support editor extensions.
 The whole GUI should use WGPU for rendering and compile to WASM to make those calls to the WebGPU API.
 - CLI: `/client/cli/`
-  A headless, command line GDD document editor (using the Document Core Library) and GRD render graph renderer (using the Renderer Core Library).
+  A headless, command line GDD document editor (using the Document Core Library) and GDA render graph renderer (using the Renderer Core Library).
 Not the initial focus of development, but perhaps useful in testing for certain features throughout the development process.
 A future version of the CLI will probably redesign the command structure.
 - **Graphite Editor Core Library**: `/core/editor/`
   Used by a frontend editor client to maintain GUI state and dispatch user events.
 The official Graphite editor is the primary user, but others software like game engines could embed their own customized editor implementations.
 Depends on the Document Core Library.
 - Graphite Document Core Library: `/core/document/`
   A stateless library for updating Graphite design document (GDD) files.
 The official Graphite CLI and Editor Core Library are the primary users, but this library is intended to be useful to any application that wants to link the library for the purpose of updating GDD files by sending edit operations.
 Optionally depends on the Renderer Core Library if rendering is required.
 - Graphite Renderer Core Library: `/core/renderer/`
-  A stateless library (with the help of in-memory and/or on-disk caches for performance) for rendering Graphite's render graph (GRD) files.
+  A stateless library (with the help of in-memory and/or on-disk caches for performance) for rendering Graphite's render graph (GDA) files.
 The official Graphite CLI and Document Core Library are the primary users, but this library is intended to be useful to any application that wants to link the library for the purpose of rendering Graphite's render graphs.
 For example, games can link the library and render procedural textures with customizable parametric input values.

 ## Architecture diagram